Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 This imbalance can contribute to cardiovascular disease, cancer, inflammatory and autoimmune diseases.

-A lack of efforts to reduce inflammation in the body can contribute chronic Western disease, such as heart disease and cancer
+A lack of efforts to reduce inflammation in the body can contribute to chronic Western diseases, such as heart disease and cancer

 Omega-3 fatty acids have proven to reduce the production of molecules and substances linked to inflammation, such as inflammatory eicosanoids and cytokines